urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 > [!IMPORTANT]
-> When writing CPI, it's important to not pull in the dependent program's entrypoint symbols (because they may conflict with the program's own).
-To avoid this, programs should define an `no-entrypoint` feature in `Cargo.toml`.
+> When writing CPI, it's important not to pull in the dependent program's entrypoint symbols (because they may conflict with the program's own).
+To avoid this, programs should define a `no-entrypoint` feature in `Cargo.toml`.

 <br>